 - Phylum: Nematoda

-Roundworms have long, cylindrical bodies.
+Roundworms, or nematodes, have long, cylindrical bodies.
 While most are microscopic, some can reach lengths of 13m (42.6ft.).
 Around 3,500 roundworm species are currently recognized, but some biologists believe that the actual number of species is closer to 40,000 or more.

 One of the largest roundworms is Placentonema gigantissima.
 It is a parasite that lives in the placenta of a sperm whale.